ManicodeSecurity/Defending-DevOps/006-Pod-Security-Policy/README.md

 ```
 ### Task 2: Authorize Policies using RBAC

+When a PodSecurityPolicy resource is created, it does nothing.
+In order to use it, the requesting user or target pod’s service account must be authorized to use the policy, by allowing the use verb on the policy.

-You use role-based access control to create a Role or ClusterRole that grants the desired service accounts access to PodSecurityPolicies.
+RBAC is used to create a Role or ClusterRole that grants the desired service accounts access to PodSecurityPolicies.
 A ClusterRole grants cluster-wide permissions, and a Role grants permissions within a namespace that you define.

-For simplicity, we will create a ClusterRole and Rolebinding that applies to all service accounts in the default namespace.
+For simplicity, we will create a ClusterRole and ClusterRolebinding that applies to all authenticated users in a default namespace.

 ```
 # in the manifests/role directory run